Medicare Prescription Drug Coverage

 - You enroll in Part B (whether or not you have Part A)

 If you don’t enroll at one of these times, you can be charged a late enrollment penalty.
 In addition, you can be penalized anytime you go a period of 63 days or more without a Medicare prescription drug plan or some other creditable coverage (from a former employer, for example).

 The penalty itself is calculated by multiplying 1% of the national base beneficiary premium by the number of full months you were eligible for coverage, but didn’t enroll.
-You can learn more about the Part D late enrollment penalty at Medicare.gov.
+Learn more about the Part D late enrollment penalty.

 Two Ways to Get Coverage